vts-contributor/vts-kit-kong-ingress-controller/README.md

 `:31313` on which Kong listens for incoming HTTP traffic from your clients, and forwards it to your upstream services.\
 `:31314` on which Kong listens for incoming HTTPS traffic from your clients, and forwards it to your upstream services.\
 `:31315` on which the Admin API used to configure Kong HTTP listens.\
+`:31316` on which the Konga used to configure Kong on Dashboard HTTP listens.\

 ## Testing connectivity to Kong Gateway